When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Results

-\looseness=-10000 Thus far, we have examined verifier performance and its contribution to solver accuracy through rejection sampling.
-We now shift to a task-level perspective and ask: \textit{are tasks that are easy to solve also easy to verify?} In Figure~\ref{fig:cross-dataset-task-scatterplots}, we recompute the verifier metrics from Section~\ref{sec:bettersolverbetterverifiers}, average them across all verifier models, and plot them against solver accuracies.

-\looseness=-10000 We find that verification accuracy correlates strongly with solver accuracy.
-In contrast, verifier gains from self-verification do not correlate with problem difficulty, whereas both intra-family and cross-family verifier gains exhibit clear positive correlations.
-Notably, AIME appears as an outlier in the final plot, potentially because some models have encountered similar problems during post-training.
+\looseness=-10000 Thus far, we have examined model-related factors.
+We now shift to a task-level perspective and ask: \textit{are tasks that are easy to solve also easy to verify?} In Figure~\ref{fig:cross-dataset-task-scatterplots}, we recompute the verifier metrics from Section~\ref{sec:bettersolverbetterverifiers}, average across all verifier models, and plot them against solver accuracies.
+Solver accuracy and verifier accuracy correlate strongly in all settings, but the picture is more mixed for verifier gains.
+During self-verification, we find essentially no correlation between verifier gain and solver accuracy, but a clear positive relationship emerges during intra-family and cross-family verification.
+Notably, AIME appears as an outlier, potentially because some models encountered similar problems during post-training.

-\looseness=-10000 The best-fit lines for verifier accuracy further reveal two distinct clusters of tasks (colored red and blue), indicating that verification difficulty cannot be explained solely by solver accuracy.
-This leads to our next question: \textit{are some tasks inherently easier to verify than others?} Relatedly, \citet{song2025mind} find that models cannot self-improve on tasks requiring factual recall, but can self-improve on Sudoku with sufficient pretraining scale.
-We observe a similar separation in Figure~\ref{fig:cross-dataset-task-scatterplots}: AIME, GSM8K, 3SAT, and Sudoku exhibit a higher ratio of verifier accuracy to solver accuracy and deliver higher gains across all verification settings.

-\looseness=-10000 To explain this, we notice that among our synthetic datasets, Sudoku and 3SAT are classic examples of problems that require exponential solving time but allow polynomial-time verification.
-By contrast, there is no clear shortcut for verifying the product of two matrices without effectively recomputing it for Matrix Multiplication.
-Among the real-world datasets, GSM8K and AIME involve problems solvable with high-school-level mathematics, whereas MMLU (Social Sciences) requires domain-specific knowledge, CommonsenseQA relies on implicit world knowledge, and GPQA and MMLU (STEM) draw on specialized natural science content.
-For these latter tasks, verifying an answer requires essentially the same knowledge as solving the problem.
+\looseness=-10000 The best-fit lines for verifier accuracy reveal two distinct task clusters (colored red and blue), leading us to ask: \textit{are some tasks inherently easier to verify than others?} In Figure~\ref{fig:cross-dataset-task-scatterplots}, AIME, GSM8K, 3SAT, and Sudoku exhibit a higher ratio of verifier accuracy to solver accuracy and deliver higher gains across all settings.
+Sudoku and 3SAT require exponential solving time but allow polynomial-time verification, whereas verifying a matrix product offers no such shortcut.
+Among real-world datasets, GSM8K and AIME involve high-school-level mathematics, whereas MMLU (Social Sciences) requires domain-specific knowledge, CSQA relies on world knowledge, and GPQA and MMLU (STEM) draw on specialized natural science knowledge.
+For these latter tasks, verifying an answer requires essentially the same knowledge as solving it, confirming and extending \citet{song2025mind}'s finding that models cannot self-improve on factual recall tasks but can on Sudoku.